Welcome to the Fairhaven Singers

 Our reputation for innovative programming and performances of the highest calibre has earned us a distinctive place in a city known for the vitality and richness of its choral tradition.
 The most expert listener will find something new at a Fairhaven Singers concert, while the new enthusiast can enjoy an exciting introduction to choral music.

-The Fairhaven Singers are proud to unveil another exciting and varied concert season.
-Our first concert of the season, Joy and Woe are woven fine, contrasts songs of joy with music of mourning for the deaths of children, culminating in Herbert Howells’ stunningly emotional Requiem.
-Our ever-popular Christmas and July concerts set well-loved choral classics alongside unexpected gems, evoking the magic and mystery of the Christmas season and the enchanting glow of midsummer nights.
-Our March concert, Handel and Ešenvalds, sees us in St John’s College Chapel with the Brandenburg Sinfonia, revelling in Handel’s fiery Dixit Dominus and Ēriks Ešenvalds’ unforgettably powerful Passion and Resurrection.
-Come and be a part of it!
+The Fairhaven Singers have nearly finished their 2014-15 concert season.
+Our first concert of the season, Joy and Woe are woven fine, contrasted songs of joy with music of mourning for the deaths of children, culminating in Herbert Howells’ stunningly emotional Requiem.
+Our ever-popular Christmas concert set well-loved choral classics alongside unexpected gems, evoking the magic and mystery of the season.
+Our March concert, Handel and Ešenvalds, saw us in St John’s College Chapel with the Brandenburg Sinfonia, revelling in Handel’s fiery Dixit Dominus and Ēriks Ešenvalds’ unforgettably powerful Passion and Resurrection.